How to use the command 'virsh pool-list' (with examples)

-Use case 1: List the name, state, and autostart status of active storage pools
+Use case 1: List the name, state, and whether autostart is enabled or disabled for active storage pools

 Code: